FuryanRasta/peyote/x/peyote/spec/03_messages.md

 # Messages

-In this section we describe the processing of the bonds messages and the corresponding updates to the state.
+In this section we describe the processing of the peyote messages and the corresponding updates to the state.
 All created/modified state objects specified by each message are defined within the [state](./02_state.md) section.

 ## MsgCreateBond